-BOX 2 Methods for Filtering Scenarios from IPCC's Sixth Assessment Report
+BOX 2 Methods for filtering scenarios from IPCC's Sixth Assessment Report

-For State of Climate Action 2023, we revised 2030 and 2050 targets across power, buildings, and industry to incorporate CAT (2023)'s analysis of modelled pathways that limit warming to 1.5°C with no or limited overshoot from IPCC (2022).
-Using the IPCC's AR6 (Sixth Assessment Report) Scenario Explorer and Database of IAMs, a CAT (2023) initially identified 97 scenarios, with each representing a pathway for the energy system based on different socioeconomic and technical assumptions (e.g., final energy demand, mix of technologies deployed, speed of decarbonization) as well as at different spatial and temporal resolutions.
-CAT (2023) then filtered these scenarios to include only those that met five criteria identified by Climate Analytics (2023):
+For State of Climate Action 2023, we revised 2030, 2035, and 2050 targets across power, buildings, industry, and technological carbon dioxide removal to incorporate CAT (2023)'s analysis of modelled pathways that limit warming to 1.5°C with no or limited overshoot from IPCC (2022).
+Using the IPCC's AR6 (Sixth Assessment Report) Scenario Explorer and Database of IAMs,° CAT (2023) initially identified 97 scenarios, with each representing a pathway for the energy system based on different socioeconomic and technical assumptions (e.g., final energy demand, mix of technologies deployed, speed of decarbonization) as well as at different spatial and temporal resolutions.
+CAT (2023) then filtered these scenarios to include only those that met three criteria identified by Climate Analytics (2023):

-- Scenarios were published in 2018 or after, with the exception of the low-energy demand scenario, as it offers a unique perspective on the transformational changes required on the demand side, such as reducing energy use, to limit global temperature rise to 1.5°C, while still achieving the United Nations Sustainable Development Goals. - Scenarios have good regional resolution, which was needed to make adjustments that accommodate for feasibility constraints that developing countries may face in decarbonizing the power sector. - A sustainable amount of carbon removal is used-specifically, BECCS deployment is restricted to an average of 5 GtCO2/yr from 2040 to 2060, and carbon removal from afforestation and reforestation is limited to an average of 3.6 GtCO2/yr from 2040 to 2060 and to an average of 4.4 GtCO2/yr from 2050 to 2100. - Scenarios are consistent with achieving net-zero GHG emissions in the second half of the century, as stated in Article 4.1 of the Paris Agreement.
+- Scenarios were published in 2018 or after, with the exception of the low-energy demand scenario, as it offers a unique perspective on the transformational changes required on the demand side, such as reducing energy use, to limit global temperature rise to 1.5°C, while still achieving the United Nations Sustainable Development Goals. - A sustainable amount of carbon removal is used-specifically, BECCS deployment is restricted to an average of 5 $GtCO_2/yr$ from 2040 to 2060, and carbon removal from afforestation and reforestation is limited to an average of 3.6 $GtCO_2/yr$ from 2040 to 2060 and to an average of 4.4 $GtCO_2/yr$ from 2050 to 2100. - Scenarios limiting warming to 1.5°C with no or limited overshoot are also consistent with achieving netzero GHG emissions in the second half of the century, as stated in Article 4.1 of the Paris Agreement.

-A total of 32 scenarios from the IAMs met these criteria.
+A total of 33 scenarios from the IAMs met these three criteria.
 These scenarios indicate least-cost pathways to limiting global temperature rise to roughly 1.5°C with no or limited overshoot and, critically, do not consider an equitable distribution of costs and required action.
-Achieving the global targets derived from these modelled scenarios, then, implies that either substantial financial transfers are made among countries, that wealthier countries decarbonize more quickly than in the underlying models, or a combination of both.b
+To better account for regional differences in circumstances and capabilities, CAT (2023) then employed another set of methods that required additional filtering; due to limitations in the granularity of data from IAMs, this secondary filtering varied by sector: